Superfood in the spotlight: Quinoa

 Manganese, copper, phosphorus and magnesium abound and this richness results in great anti-inflammatory benefits: the ability to prevent certain health conditions such as diabetes and cardiovascular diseases.

 Another incredible advantage of quinoa is its amazing flavor.
-Nutty and with a great texture, there are many recipes to chose from at www.goodnessis.com.
+Nutty and with a great texture, there are many recipes to chose from at goodnessis.com.
 This Bread Loaf by Stacey is one of the best ways to prepare quinoa and incorporate it into your weekly meal plans.

-Makes one medium round loaf/sandwich loaf
+Recipe for one medium round loaf/sandwich loaf

-To cook the quinoa:
+to cook the quinoa:

 - 1/4 cup of red quinoa